DMAT scam: Scam

 An engineering student from Chhattisgarh, named Rocky was asked to interact with the aspirants and their kin, as the arrested duo were not good in spoken English.
-Later during the course of investigation, it was found that Rocky was no involved in the crime but was used only to interact with the victims.
+Later during the course of investigation, it was found that Rocky was not involved in the crime but was used only to interact with the victims.

 Investigation

 After the confession of DMAT officials of being involved in the scam, the police team seized the hard disk and electronic records from the DMAT’s office.
 The arrested duo used to work as admission agents for engineering colleges and also helped students to clear the semester exams.
 However, in order to earn more, they shifted the focus towards admission in medical colleges, which is comparatively more lucrative.
 In 2013, police said that it is difficult to assess the depth of the scam but the financial background of accused is a clear indication of huge amount of money involved in it.
 By the end of 2013, around dozen interstate gangs were arrested.

-The police tried to extract some information from the DMAT controller A W Khan, but he died on October 5, 2013 during interrogation.
-His death made the investigation hit the roadblock.
+The police tried to extract some information from the DMAT controller A W Khan, but he died on October 5, 2013, during interrogation.
+His death was a roadblock to the investigation.
 However, later the investigating team found some lead that suggested the involvement of private medical college authorities in the forgery, which led to the arrest of Controller of Dental and Medical Admission Test (DMAT) exam, Yogesh Uprit.

 In July 2015, the appellate authority of Admission and Fee Regulatory Committee (AFRC), a statutory body for professional colleges, pointed to a massive scam involving private colleges.
 The candidates used to pay between ₹ 15 Lakh to ₹ 1 crore to get the admission in undergraduate or postgraduate courses.